 This is the case if you:

-- are living in unacceptable housing conditions,
+- live in unacceptable housing conditions,

 Other topics relating to emergency housing assistance

-The basic tasks of emergency housing assistance are:
+The basic tasks of emergency housing assistance are

-- the prevention of imminent homelessness,
+- preventing the threat of homelessness,

 The advice and assistance services vary depending on the advice center and the focus of the facility.
 For example, not all facilities can help directly with finding accommodation and you will be given the right contact in such a case.

-Many counseling centers offer the following services:
+Many advice centers offer the following services:

-- Counseling in the event of rent debts and referral to the relevant authorities,
+- Advice on rent debts and referral to the relevant authorities,

-- Postal accessibility by setting up a postal address,
+- postal accessibility by setting up a postal address,

 - psychosocial counseling in personal crisis situations or for health care,

-- referral to suitable specialist agencies or further help facilities,
+- Referral to suitable specialist agencies or further help facilities,

-- support in finding accommodation,
+- Support in finding accommodation,

 Contact the office responsible for you in person, by phone or by email and arrange an appointment.

-In conversation with your advisor, you can describe your situation and look for possible solutions together.
+In a conversation with your advisor, you can describe your situation and look for possible solutions together.
 There are many reasons why people get into difficulties and lose their home.
 Even if it takes a lot of effort: A consultation is a strong first step that you take to end your distress.

 Find a counseling center online